 For many men, it becomes a performance tool, not just a relaxation technique.

-If you are a professional man feeling the effects of long term pressure and want a practical way to reset your nervous system, private breathwork sessions are available through Gianfranco Remedial Massage and Breathwork.
+If you are a professional man in Adelaide feeling the effects of long term pressure and want a practical way to reset your nervous system, private breathwork sessions are available through Gianfranco Remedial Massage and Breathwork.

 Sessions are tailored to men under high mental and physical load and focus on safe, structured conscious connected breathing.